-How small changes in your behaviour will have a big impact on how you work, lead or follow
+How small changes in behaviour have a big impact on how we work, lead or follow

 How will your career equity look in three years time?